-- A password and PIN number is required to access the Bankline system, which is used to make electronic payments. - A username and password is required to access the SunGard Money Market Portal. - Payments can only be authorised by agreed officers having previously been notified to the current provider of our banking services and Money Market Portal.
+- A password and PIN is required to access the Bankline system, which is used to make electronic payments. - A username and password is required to access the SunGard Money Market Portal along with two factor authorisation. - Payments can only be authorised by agreed officers having previously been notified to the current provider of our banking services and Money Market Portal.